dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 This program is used to calculate a student’s final mark using coursework and exam scores.
 It takes the two inputs, combines them equally, and produces one final result.

+After getting the final mark, the program checks it against a grading scale to assign a grade.
+The final output shows the student’s name, ID, mark, and grade in an easy-to-understand format.

 ## How it works